 Moreover, walking for as little as 15 minutes in a green space can help to reduce your stress levels.
 Slow down the pace, find a local park, be aware of your surroundings and find the calm within.

-24. Have a relaxing time at spa
+24. Have a relaxing time at the spa

 Spa is one of these places you always want to go, but almost never do.
-During my trip to Morocco I went to a Hammam (or Arabic Baths) and it was one of the most relaxing experiences of my life.
-I had a long bath, an oil massage, body scrub and general rest time in moist atmosphere.
+During my trip to Morocco, I went to a Hammam (or Arabic Baths) and it was one of the most relaxing experiences of my life.
+I had a long bath, an oil massage, body scrub and general rest time in a moist atmosphere.